 “George once asked me, ‘Why do you think I help you?’
 I said, ‘It’s because you are willing to repeat the same correct information over and over again, until it sinks in.’
 He knows it takes time.”

 Sharon was on the U.S. Equestrian Federation High Performance Training List for all of 2014, when she was third-ranked U.S. Lady Rider of the Year.
-Highlights of her year included fourth place at both Fair Hill International CIC*** and Jersey Fresh International CCI*** with Under Suspection, with whom she came in second in the Mare of the Year rankings.
-Riding Wundermaske in his first four-star, she completed Rolex with a clean and fast cross-country round; the two went on to complete a second four-star in Pau, France.
-Plans for 2015 include entering Rolex again with Wundermaske.
-“Then we’ll see what the fall will bring,” she says.
-If you’d like to know more about Sharon, visit her website at www.lastfrontierfarm.com.
+Highlights included fourth place at both Fair Hill International CCI3-star and Jersey Fresh International CCI3-star with Under Suspection, with whom she came in second in the Mare of the Year rankings.
+Riding Wundermaske in his first four-star, she completed the Kentucky Three-Day Event with a clean and fast cross-country round; the two went on to complete a second four-star in Pau, France.
+If you’d like to know more about Sharon, visit her website at lastfrontierfarm.com.

 This article originally appeared in the May 2015 issue of Practical Horseman.